pxc/gitbook/text/09_Reviewing_History_Git_Log/0_ Reviewing_History_Git_Log.markdown

 ### Formatting the Log ###

 You can also format the log output almost however you want.
-The '--pretty' option can take a number of preset formats, such as 'oneline':
+The `--pretty` option can take a number of preset formats, such as `oneline`:

 	$ git log --pretty=oneline
 	a6b444f570558a5f31ab508dc2a24dc34773825f dammit, this is the second time this has reverted